 While a hothouse usually conjures images of a glass structure used to grow plants out-of-season, it can also mean a place in which people are taught to develop skills and knowledge more quickly than usual.
 On both counts, it is an appropriate title for Studio 58’s new initiative.

 An idea which has been growing for a number of years at Langara College’s professional theatre school, Hot House gives Studio 58’s acting and production students an opportunity to complete an entire production from start to finish.

 With assistance from a team of mentors, the students have taken on playwriting, acting, designing, stage management, and the technical aspects of eight one-act plays in a showcase that runs the gamut from the ridiculous to the very personal.

 Like many shorts programs, some of the stories are more engaging than others.
 Fortunately, if one isn’t to your taste, it is only a matter of minutes before the next begins.

 Pelmet & Sables by Cameron Peal.
 Directed by Dylan Floyde.
 Featuring Nolan McConnell-Fidyk Emma Ross.

-Opening Hot House is Pelmet & Sables, a series of shorts which are also used in transitions between the other seven plays.
+Opening Hot House is Pelmet & Sables, a series of shorts that are also used in transitions between the other seven plays.
 A cross between The Rocky Horror Show and the Wile E. Coyote/Road Runner cartoons, two “people” (from the future, aliens, robots?) set out to discover what it means to be human by experiencing death.
 A sometimes funny interlude between some of the more serious pieces on offer, McConnell-Fidyk and Ross are suitably cartoonish as the title characters.
 Playwright Peal has fun with words, while director Floyde keeps things moving at a quick pace.